 Duncan thrives working on challenging projects, delivering value and engaging with people at all levels both inside and outside of the organisation.
-He is confident working either as team leader, team member or external consultant.
+He is confident working either as team leader, team member or external/independent consultant.
 Duncan is always looking to improve his performance and that of the people around him.

 Below is a summary of the recent/main projects that Duncan has been involved in.
 More details can be found in his 'full CV' - available here